ngharry/arch-installation/README.md

 1. A virtual environment (VirtualBox, VmWare, etc.).
 I am testing this script using VirtualBox.
 2. Download Arch OS ISO [here](https://mirror.aarnet.edu.au/pub/archlinux/iso/2018.08.01/archlinux-2018.08.01-x86_64.iso)
 3. Create a virtual machine.
 System recommended:
-  * At least 20GB for virtual hard disk.
+  * At least 10GB for virtual hard disk.
-  * At least 1GB RAM.
+  * At least 512MB RAM.
-  * Under Settings > System > Motherboard, tick `Enable EFI (special OSes only).`, the system will boot using UEFI.
-Otherwise, it will use BIOS.
+  * If you want to use UEFI, under Settings > System > Motherboard, tick `Enable EFI (special OSes only).`.
+Otherwise, the system will use BIOS.
 4. Boot into live CD of Arch (with UEFI, be patient, it could take a while with a black screen).

 ## Installing